EdenTzarfaty/WebDevelopment-website/README.md

 # Description
-I builed a website about my father, Albert
+As part of an online development environments course, I builed a website about my father, Albert.

 # 💡 Platforms
 WebStorm/VisualStudio - JavaScript, HTML, CSS